The Writing King Your Ethical Ghostwriter. Your Story, Done Right.

 Does a big vocabulary mean using fancy words?

 No, the opposite.
 A strong vocabulary is about precision, not showing off.
-The goal is having the exact word available when you need it, which often means a plain, specific word rather than an ornate one.
+The goal is having the exact word available when you need it, which often means a plain, specific word instead of an ornate one.
 Writers who use obscure words to impress usually weaken their prose; the point is accuracy, not display.

 How can I expand my vocabulary as a writer?

 Through deliberate, varied exposure: reading widely, noting and looking up unfamiliar words, studying how skilled writers use language, and practicing precise word choice in your own work.
 The article offers twelve concrete approaches.
-The common thread is active engagement, encountering words in context and using them, rather than memorizing lists.
+The common thread is active engagement, encountering words in context and using them, not memorizing lists.

 📝 Disclaimer